vatger/tours/README.md

 Inertia allows you to build modern, single-page Vue applications using classic server-side routing and controllers.
 This lets you enjoy the frontend power of Vue combined with the incredible backend productivity of Laravel and lightning-fast Vite compilation.

-This Vue starter kit utilizes Vue 3 and the Composition API, TypeScript, Tailwind, and the [shadcn-vue](https://www.shadcn-vue.com) component library.
+This Vue starter kit utilizes Vue 3 and the Composition API, TypeScript, Tailwind, and the [Reka UI](https://www.reka-ui.com) component library.

 ## Official Documentation